 8. Promote yourself with a mailshot or email

-Create and distribute leaflets or carry out an email campaign.
+Create and distribute leaflets or carry out an email campaign using a professional business email address with Gmail from Google Workspace.
 Make your marketing eye-catching and consider including a promotion.
 Make sure you also include your contact details and a clear call to action.

 9. Call other businesses